/

 The "Conversion Therapy" Connection

-Now ADF represents Kaley Chiles in her lawsuit against Colorado's Minor "Conversion Therapy" Law.
-The law is simple: it prohibits licensed mental health professionals from practicing "conversion therapy" on minors – attempts to change a young person's sense of who they're attracted to or how they see themselves inside.
+ADF represented Kaley Chiles in her lawsuit against Colorado's Minor Conversion Therapy Law.
+The law was simple: it prohibited licensed mental health professionals from practicing "conversion therapy" on minors, attempts to change a young person's sense of who they're attracted to or how they see themselves inside.

-Why does this law exist?
+Why did this law exist?
 Because decades of research show these practices don't work.
 They can't make someone straight if they're not.
 They can't change someone's internal sense of who they are.
-What they can do is cause profound harm—anxiety, depression, damaged family relationships, and in the worst cases, thoughts of ending one's own life.
+What they can do is cause profound harm: anxiety, depression, damaged family relationships, and in the worst cases, thoughts of ending one's own life.
 Even experts who follow the word of God have backed away from these debunked practices as the evidence of harm mounted and the lack of any proven benefit became undeniable.

 The Real Cost for Families